How to Encrypt Email in Outlook in 2026: Microsoft 365, S/MIME, and Private Alternatives

 - Complex setup: S/MIME certificate installation and management can be technical

-For maximum privacy, consider switching to a secure email service that offers end-to-end encryption by default.
-See our best secure email providers guide for recommendations.
+For maximum inbox privacy, consider switching sensitive communication to a secure email service that offers encryption-first account design.
+See our best secure email providers guide and Proton Mail review for recommendations.

 S/MIME (Secure/Multipurpose Internet Mail Extensions) encrypts emails using digital certificates.
 Both you and your recipient need certificates installed for this to work.